jhu-ip/cs220-f25/assign/hw1.md

 There are five options the user may choose from:

 * **Option 1: Add a location:** This option allows the user to enter a new location into the set of stored locations.
-When selected, the user will be prompted to enter a label for the new location, which must be a single capital letter (between 'A' and 'Z'), followed by a latitude, longitude pair.
-The program must validate this input insuring it can be read and falls within the appropriate ranges.
+When selected, the user will be prompted to enter a label for the new location, which must be a (unique) single capital letter (between 'A' and 'Z'), followed by a latitude, longitude pair.
+The program must validate this input insuring it can be read, falls within the appropriate ranges, and is not already in use.
 The latitudes and longitudes should be stored as type `double`.
 Use the `%lf` format specifier to read values of type `double`.

 * **Option 2: Remove a location:** This option allows the user to remove a location from the set of stored locations.
 When selected, the user will be prompted to enter a label which must match one of the stored ones.
+After removal the remaining locations should be in the same relative order they were previously.

-* **Option 3: List locations:** This option allows the user to display the set of stored locations, including their labels, latitudes, and longitudes.
+* **Option 3: List locations:** This option allows the user to display the entire set of stored locations, including their labels, latitudes, and longitudes.
 The labels and their corresponding locations should be displayed one per line using the following format.
 For example, if the label 'B' is stored representing Baltimore with latitude 39.290400 and longitude -76.612200, the line should be displayed as `B: (39.290400, -76.612200)`.

 * **Option 4: Compute distance:** This option allows the user to compute the geodesic distance between two stored locations.
 When selected, the user will be prompted to enter a first and second label, each separately prompted for and validated.
 The program will then compute the distance between the two locations using the following formula: